 This post written by a United Methodist Progressive Christian Pastor, reflects many of my thoughts.
 Towards the end of that article the author suggests that Progressive Christians invite us to simply be as faithful as we can and not worry about “the Church dying”, and links to another article about “Christianity in Crisis”.

 It was in December 2015 that an article entitled, “Charting the New Reformation: The Twelve Theses” was posted by the retired Episcopalian Bishop, John Shelby Spong.
-The significance of the article only really hit me in July 2016 when I read an article by a pastor I have known well for some 35 years.
+I really picked up on this in July 2016 when I read an article by a pastor I have known well for some 35 years.

 See “A Fresh Start – May 2017”